smokyisthatyou/STM32Nucleo64/ex1-LCD1602/README.md

     HAL_GPIO_Init(B1_GPIO_Port, &GPIO_InitStruct);

 These instructions configure the pin associated with button B1 as an input with pull-up resistance and generate an interrupt when the button goes from high (1) to low (0).

+Initialization of the USART2 peripheral:

+    MX_USART2_UART_Init();

+This function initializes the USART2 peripheral for serial communication.The USART2 peripheral is one of the available serial communication peripherals on the STM32F446RE board.
+"USART" stands for Universal Synchronous/Asynchronous Receiver/Transmitter, which is a versatile module for transmitting and receiving data.
+In simple terms, the USART2 peripheral is used for asynchronous serial communication.
+Serial communication is a method of transferring data between devices, one bit at a time, along a single connection wire.

 <figure align="center">
     <img src="Immages/pin_config_zoomed.png" width="580"